 1. INTRODUCTORY PROVISIONS

 1.1.
-In accordance with the provisions of Section 1751 (1) of Act No. 89/2012 Coll., the Civil Code (hereinafter referred to as the ‘Civil Code’), these Terms and Conditions (hereinafter referred to as the ‘Terms and Conditions’) of the RÜCKL CRYSTAL business company, ID no. 045 04 798 registered in the Commercial Register kept at the Municipal Court in Prague, Section B, Insert 21041 (hereinafter referred to as the ‘Seller’) govern the mutual rights and obligations of the Contracting Parties arising in connection with the conclusion of the Purchase Agreement (hereinafter referred to as the ‘Purchase Agreement’) between the Seller and another physical person (hereinafter referred to as the ‘Buyer’) via the Seller's e-shop.
+In accordance with the provisions of Section 1751 (1) of Act No. 89/2012 Coll., the Civil Code (hereinafter referred to as the ‘Civil Code’), these Terms and Conditions (hereinafter referred to as the ‘Terms and Conditions’) of the BMRC Group s.r.o. with its registered seat at Hvězdova 1716/2b, 140 78, Prague 4, Czech Republic, Identification number 45537011, registered in the Commercial Register kept by the Regional Court in Hradec Králové, section C., File No. 1592 (hereinafter referred to as the ‘Seller’) govern the mutual rights and obligations of the Contracting Parties arising in connection with the conclusion of the Purchase Agreement (hereinafter referred to as the ‘Purchase Agreement’) between the Seller and another physical person (hereinafter referred to as the ‘Buyer’) via the Seller's e-shop.
 The e-shop is operated by the Seller on a website located at https://www.ruckl.com (hereinafter referred to as the ‘website’) through the interface of the Website (hereinafter referred to as the ‘web interface of the shop’).

 1.3.
 Provisions derogating from the Terms and Conditions may be negotiated in the Purchase Agreement.
 Derogating arrangements in the Purchase Agreement shall take precedence over the provisions of the Terms and Conditions.